CIMR-Algos/SoilMoisture_ATBD/book/_build/html/_sources/baseline_algorithm_definition.md

 - Single scattering albedo
 - Soil roughness
 - Clay fraction

+Data flags for identification of land, water, urban areas, permanent ice/snow, and topographic effects

 The specific parameters and sources of these parameters are detailed in the Ancillary data section.